tlapik123/Project_Snake/README.md

  ## Table of Contents:
  Python file with programmed game.
  ## Output
- The output of the file is a window with pixels representing the snake.
+ The output of the file is a window with squares representing the snake.

- There is also a menu.

- >/rest of the features/
  ## Installation:
  To launch the project install Python and then download the .py file from the repository.

  After a successful download just launch the file.
  ## Usage:
- To play the game just run the .py file and navigate wia arrows in the simple menu.
+ To play the game just run the .py file and turn using Arrow keys

- Then hit enter to select the option.

- In the game navigate your snake wia arrows like in the menu.

- Collect red dots (with some imagination apples) to grow your snake and avoid the obstacles.
+ Collect green dots (with some imagination poisonous apples) to grow your snake and avoid the obstacles.

- >/rest of the features/
  ## Built with
  * [Pygame](https://www.pygame.org/) - The main library used
- ## Credits:
+ ## Known Issues:
- * **Petr Tlapa** - *lead manager*
- * **Petr Tlapa** - *designer*
- * **Petr Tlapa** - *programmer*
+ Keys aren't fully responsive (dont know if that's Pygame problem)

+ Just a boring old snake without any extra features right now

+ Documentation in file missing

+ Lots of stuff looked up online and taken from people that came with much better implementation
- ## Acknowledgments
+ ## Planning to add:
- Almost nothing is done now.
- Lots of features missing!
+ Barrier blocks

+ Negative effects

+ Different levels maybe?